NRL-Plasma-Physics-Division/spack-ppd/README.md

 Tried running tuning on multiple MPI processes (`make MOLPRO_OPTIONS='-n128 -m28g' tuning`), but it seems it is meant for only one process.

+Tried making the spack package as a CMakePackage, but couldn't figure out how to get the tests to build.
+The resulting executable seemed to run fine on one node, and the package file is `package_CMake_package.py`.